jvermeir/mutationtesting/README.md

 template named `ClassUnderTestTemplate.java`.
 The code is generated in a temporary folder created by JUnit's tempfolder feature.
 Then the project is build using maven with the `pom.xml` provided.

-The class under test waits a random number of ms (between 0 and 100) to simulate real life processing.
-Running the tests without piTest takes about 2 minutes.
+Running the tests without piTest takes about 10 seconds.

 ```
 [INFO] Results: